grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 the software in this suite (but not DSpace tools) does permit CSV files to also contain other columns which will be ignored by the corresponding software.
-This means that in one of the cases above, the same CSV data extracted by prep/itemHdl_colHdl_ResearchPubEra.sh can be used in two places.
-That is, previous ERA reporting-year items data can be deemed to satisfy both:
+This means that in one of the cases above, the same CSV data extracted by prep/itemHdl_colHdl_AllPub.sh (or prep/itemHdl_colHdl_ResearchPubEra.sh) can be used in two places.
+That is, previous items which have an RMID can be deemed to satisfy both:
 - RMID-Only-format (CSV2), and
 - Handle-format (CSV3)